Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 And then number two, when they do the completions, we need enhanced type of fluids.
 So these would be more foam fracs that have nitrogen in them, as opposed to 100% – what's called slickwater, which is just all water.

 So those are the two conditions.
 What you tend to find is, when oil price stays low, people go a little more hydrofracking.
 And then when the prices start rising, they'll start to switch more to these foam fracs.
 So we'll have to see.
-But a pretty significant impact I'd say, as far as at least almost 4% decline in our global sales.
+But a pretty significant impact, I'd say, as far as – at least almost 4% decline in our global sales.

 Robert Andrew Koort - Goldman Sachs & Co.